Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

 When it comes to ground fenugreek seeds, a small teaspoon will do the trick, of course, every day, again, in the middle of breakfast.

-And when it comes to fenugreek tea, you can simply drink two cups every single day, for example, one after breakfast, and the second one in the evening.
+And when it comes to fenugreek tea, you can drink two cups every single day, for example, one after breakfast, and the second one in the evening.

 Fenugreek and Hot Flashes